outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - system metadata: invalidating/triggering/development conditions

-    - you can also apply core structures to get change types (multiply a number by the concept of 'opposite' to get the 'sign/direction' variable)
+    - you can also apply core structures to get change types (multiply a number by the structural concept of 'opposite' to get the 'sign/direction' variable)

     - variable definition: isolatable, measurable change type